Path-Check/paper-cred/SPECIFICATION.md

 The reference to the **public** key can be:
 1. a FQDN to a DNS TXT Record containing the key for download (TODO: Need to specify the format of the TXT Record).
 1. a URL address to download keys from.
-1. a database and key ID to facilitate trusted lists of issuers (TODO: Need to specify this keyId format).
+1. a database and key ID to facilitate trusted lists of issuers (TODO: Need to specify this keyId database format).

 For signature verification, devices should maintain an indexed local key-value stores of approved public keys in PEM format.